 This somewhat confusing sleight of hand did not help sales of the C-body Gran Fury, which were fewer than 73,000 for 1975 and fewer than 40,000 for 1976.
 Around the end of the 1976 model year, John Riccardo decided to abandon the big C-body cars entirely and invest heavily in the new front-wheel-drive K-car line.
 In 1977, its final year, the Gran Fury sold fewer than 48,000 copies.
 The B-body Fury survived until 1978, disappearing the following year.
 By then, Chrysler was in the throes of a financial crisis that would culminate in its 1981 federal bailout.

 In 1979, Chrysler introduced a slightly smaller big car, the R-body, to match the recently downsized Chevrolet Impala, but Chrysler president Eugene Cafiero inexplicably decided not to offer it in the Plymouth line.
-Dealer protests led to the introduction of an R-body Gran Fury the following year, but that model last only two years; Chrysler abandoned all the R-bodies shortly after the launch of the K-car.
+Dealer protests led to the introduction of an R-body Gran Fury the following year, but that model lasted only two years; Chrysler abandoned all the R-bodies shortly after the launch of the K-car.

 Although Chrysler was now heavily committed to a compact, front-wheel-drive future, there was still a modest market for bigger, rear-wheel-drive cars, if only for police and fleet buyers.
 In 1982, Chrysler-Plymouth moved the Gran Fury badge to a new M-body sedan, essentially a slightly made-over version of the 1976-vintage Plymouth Volare/Dodge Aspen.
-In overall dimensions, M-body Gran Fury was not that far from its much-maligned 1962 ancestor, although it was quite large by eighties standards.
+In overall dimensions, the M-body Gran Fury was not that far from its much-maligned 1962 ancestor, although it was quite large by eighties standards.
 Sales never topped 20,000 units a year and it finally disappeared in 1989.
 It would be Chrysler’s last rear-drive sedan until 2003.

 ONE STEP UP AND TWO STEPS BACK